TPMS stands for “Tire Pressure Monitoring System” and it turns on whenever your car tires are irregularly inflated.

 Once the TPMS system resets and the warning light goes away, there are a few maintenance tips you can follow to avoid the problem in future.

-If you replace the valve-system core, choose a stainless steel core instead of the brass core.
+If you replace the valve-system core, choose a stainless steel core instead of a brass core.

-Never leave the tire without cap screwed to the valve stem.
+Never leave the tire without a cap screwed to the valve stem.

 Do not use aerosol flat fixer as it damages the sensor capability to measure changes.